William Barr: First tenure as U.S. attorney general (1991–1993)

-First nomination and confirmation
+Nomination and confirmation in 1991

 It was reported that President Bush was impressed with Barr's management of the hostage crisis; weeks later, Bush nominated him as attorney general.

-Barr enjoyed a "sterling reputation" among Republican and Democratic politicians alike.
+At the time of his 1991 nomination, Barr enjoyed a "sterling reputation" among Republican and Democratic politicians alike.
 His two-day confirmation hearing was "unusually placid", and he was received well by both Republicans and Democrats on the Senate Judiciary Committee.
 Asked whether he thought a constitutional right to privacy included the right to an abortion, Barr responded that he believed the Constitution was not originally intended to create a right to abortion; that Roe v.
 Wade was thus wrongly decided; and that abortion should be a "legitimate issue for state legislators".
 Barr also said at the hearings that Roe v.
 Wade was "the law of the land" and claimed he did not have "fixed or settled views" on abortion.
 Senate Judiciary Committee chair Joe Biden, though disagreeing with Barr, responded that it was the "first candid answer" he had heard from a nominee on a question that witnesses would normally evade; Biden hailed Barr as "a throwback to the days when we actually had attorneys general that would talk to you".
 Barr was approved unanimously by the Senate Judiciary Committee, was confirmed by voice vote by the full Senate, and was sworn in as attorney general on November 26, 1991.